Azure/Service-Fabric-Troubleshooting-Guides/Cluster/How to configure APIM for Service Fabric Managed Cluster.md

 ## Process

-1. First, use New-AzResourceGroup to create a resource group to host the virtual network.
-Run the following code to create a resource group named TestRG in the eastus Azure region.
+1. First, use New-AzResourceGroup to create an Azure Resource Group to host the virtual network.
+Run the following code to create an Azure Resource Group named 'TestRG' in the 'EastUS' Azure region.

     ```powershell
-    $resourceGroupName = 'testrg'
+    $resourceGroupName = 'TestRG'
-    $location = 'eastus'
+    $location = 'EastUS'
     New-AzResourceGroup -Name $resourceGroupName -location $location
     ```